Overseas-Student-Living/public-gateway/README.md

 ## 2. Test your api

+Local:
     type http://localhost:8080/graphql in your browser, then you will be redirected to apollo test server which also equals to https://studio.apollographql.com/sandbox/explorer, you can changed your server by edit sandbox box.

+Remote:
+    Type https://studio.apollographql.com/sandbox/explorer in your browser, then changed the server to your remote server.
+    For example I want to test uat1 server, so I type https://public-gateway-uat1.dandythrust.com/graphql in my sandbox.

 # Attention: